Fuse Your Latents: Video Editing with Multi-source Latent Diffusion Models: Method

-Given a video $\mathcal{V}$ containing $m$ frames, denoted as $\mathcal{V}=\{\mathbf{x}_i \mid i \in [ 1, m ] \}$, text-to-video editing aims to generate a new video conditioned on an editing text prompt $P$.
-In this section, we first introduce the preliminaries of the diffusion model, including latent diffusion model~\cite{rombach2022high} and DDIM inversion~\cite{song2020denoising}.
-Then we explain the video diffusion model and latent fusion method in detail.
+Our objective is to maximize the advantages of the existing text-to-image (T2I) and text-to-video (T2V) diffusion models in terms of structure integrity and temporal consistency, aiming to achieve high-quality T2V editing.
+Given a video $\mathcal{V}$ containing $m$ frames, denoted as $\mathcal{V}=\{\mathbf{x}_i \mid i \in [ 1, m ] \}$, T2V editing aims to generate a new video conditioned on an editing text prompt $P$.
+The detail design of FLDM (Fused Latent Diffusion Model) will be introduced in Section~\ref{fldm} and Section~\ref{update_schedule}.